e2002e/rainycrack/README.md

 # rainycrack
 Generates words in a non linear fashion.
+Treats all the lengths together.
-Only works with even character sets as of now.
+!Only works with even character sets!